aaron868/dota-model/README.md

 You will have to browse through the classes under model.item, model.hero, etc. to see what is available.

+See the classes under ```us.sharknet.dota.model.example``` for more usage examples.

 ## Design

 These are challenging to model in Java because they do not follow a standard class hierarchy.
 Instead, each "object" can have different properties.
 For this reason I have modeled them as distinct classes.
 Every hero, item, unit, and ability is its own class.
 There is, however, a parent, abstract class for each that has a few common properties.

 All the Dota objects are modeled as immutable, singletons.
 There is only one instance of every object.
 Every object is a JavaBean as well so you can use them with other libraries that recognize the JavaBean standard.

+I did not include the special mode objects such as the Diretide creeps or the Greevil stuff.
+I only included the main game objects.

 ## Status
 This is alpha level code and is guaranteed to have bugs and probably to change somewhat as I refine it.
 All the Java code is generated from a custom parser so its deeply ugly.